Maine Gravel Adventure Ride

 Proper bike & Equipment

-• Bring your road bike with whatever size tires you enjoy riding that will allow you to keep pace with the group.
-25mm tires or bigger road slicks are appropriate for this route.
-A gravel bike is acceptable if you want to ride it and feel you can keep pace with road riders.
+Bring your gravel bike with whatever size tires you enjoy riding ~38mm or bigger that will allow you to keep pace with the group.

 RSVP to Participate in this Ride Now!